Alabama Fever

-Alabama Fever was the land rush that occurred after 1817 as settlers and speculators moved in to establish land claims in the territory and U.S. State of Alabama as Native American tribes ceded territory.
-It came to be characterized as a movement of farmers and their slaves ever further west to new slave states and territories in the pursuit of fertile land for growing cotton.
+Alabama Fever was the land rush that occurred after Andrew Jackson and the Creek War led to the loss of Native American land.
+After 1817, settlers and speculators moved in to establish land claims in the territory and U.S. State of Alabama as Native American tribes ceded territory.
+It came to be characterized as a movement of farmers and the enslaved, creating further movement west to new slave states and territories in the pursuit of fertile land for growing cotton.
 It was one of the first great American land booms until superseded by the California Gold Rush in 1848.

 History

-The term Alabama Fever was used as early as 1817, during the Alabama Territory period (1817-1819).
+The term Alabama Fever was used as early as 1817, during the Alabama Territory period (1817–1819).
+This expansion was made possible by the Creek War; the defeat of the Creek Nation created massive land loss of the Native Americans.
+This led to The Treaty of Fort Jackson in 1814, where Native American land was taken, resulting in open land.
+Roughly over 23 million acres of land were open for settlement in Alabama.
 Settlers came primarily from the seaboard Old South states such as Virginia, North Carolina, South Carolina and eastern Georgia.
-There, land fertility had declined to a point that cotton cultivation had become difficult.
-Alabama had a population estimated at under 10,000 people in 1810, but it had increased to more than 300,000 people by 1830.
+Settlers brought enslaved people from these states to Alabama since the land fertility there had declined to a point that cotton cultivation had become difficult.
+The movement of enslaved people to Alabama contributed to the rapid expansion of cotton and soon the South.
+Alabama had a population estimated at under 10,000 people in 1810, but it had quickly increased to more than 300,000 people by 1830.
 Most Native American tribes were completely removed from the state within a few years of the passage of the Indian Removal Act by the United States Congress in 1830.
-By 1860 the population had increased to a total of 964,201 people, of which 435,080 were enslaved African Americans and 2,690 were free people of color.
+By 1860, the population had increased to a total of 964,201 people, of which 435,080 were enslaved African Americans and 2,690 were free people of color.

+Expansion of cotton, enslaved labor and economic growth

+Expansion of cotton and enslaved labor

+The open land quickly gained traction as white settlers brought the enslaved down from the seaboard Old South states to Alabama.
+The previous states' land was worn out, but Alabama had nourish filled land.
+The land fertility and demand for cotton had skyrocked as cotton cultivation took off.
+Slavery had expanded at the same rate that cotton had.
+White settlers saw the open land as an opportunity to make profit.
+The untouched land was ideal for cotton cultivation with its nutrient-filled soil.
+Slaveholders poured into Alabama, causing a rapid population growth.
+Specifically in Madison County, Alabama, the total population was made up of over half enslaved by 1820.
+The expansion was centered around slavery, with a population rise of over 19,000 enslaved people from 1809 to 1820 in Madison County, Alabama.
+Without the modern machinery cotton was centered around labor intensive slavery.